 Everywhere you look, you hear the job market for software developers is booming and it's not expected to slow down any time soon.
 There are stories of huge signing bonuses, on-site spas, pet care, and free meals.
 And LinkedIn is advertising developer positions with average salaries upward of $150,000.

 But somehow it all seems to have missed you.
 You're a software developer!
 Maybe you learned your craft in college, or maybe you just picked it up in your free time.
-Now, when everyone else is receiving cash deposits from a dump truck, you can't even find a job.
-Life just isn't fair.
+Now, when everyone else is receiving cash deposits from a dump truck, you're left wondering what you can do to land your dream job.

 #1 - Start or Join a Project

 You already learned to code, or you're in the process of learning right now.
 As you'll see in my article about hiring developers, I encourage business owners to hire developers who are passionate about what they do.
 My dirty little secret?
 I would write software for the rest of my life, even if no one ever paid me another dime.
 If you're truly passionate about writing software, then you feel the same way, so why aren't you actually writing software?

 Too many people think they need to have some big, complex project -- or, someone else assigning them tasks.
 Trust me, when you start working for someone and they're assigning you tasks all day you'll wish you had weeks of freedom to do whatever you want.
 Take advantage of that now!

 Have you had a business idea that you have thought of for years, and never got started on it?
 Give it a try!
 Think about existing products that you'd like to make "suck less" and just go for it.
 This is the best stage in the world to be in, you can't fail!
 Challenge Google's dominance in the search engine market.
 It's not necessarily about how well it works, it's more about what you learn in the process.